elesto-dao/elesto/docs/README.md

 ### Architecture

-The Elesto approach leverages open standards to reach its goals and to offer an open model that is compatible with third-party projects that use the open standards.
+The Elesto approach leverages open standards to reach its goals and offers an open model compatible with third-party projects that use the open standards.
 In particular, the Elesto project roadmap includes:

 - Self-sovereign identity ([SSI](./Reference/GLOSSARY.md#self-sovereign-identity-ssi))